jonassode/UnCiv-Australia-Mod/README.md

     - Bonus Coal and Sheep

 **Unique units**
-  - "Digger", with Icon based on the iconic Anzac hats
+  - "Digger", with new Icon based on the iconic Anzac hats

 **Unique building**
   - "Surf Club", Extra Happiness on Coast Tiles